streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

    ![App viewers analytics dropdown options](/images/streamlit-cloud/app-viewers-dropdown-options.png)

-   By default, the first app in your workspace is pre-selected in the dropdown.
+   The first app in your workspace is pre-selected in the dropdown by default.
 You can select the app you want to see the analytics for by clicking the corresponding app in the dropdown.

    ![App viewers analytics dropdown](/images/streamlit-cloud/app-viewers-dropdown.png)

 3. You can also access app viewer analytics from right within the app!
-When viewing any app in your workspace as a developer, click on the "**︙**" overflow menu at the bottom of the Cloud logs and select "**Analytics**":
+Just view any app in your workspace as a developer, click the "**︙**" overflow menu at the bottom of the Cloud logs and select "**Analytics**":

 <Flex>
 <Image src="/images/streamlit-cloud/app-viewers-in-app.png" />
 <Image src="/images/streamlit-cloud/app-viewers-analytics-modal.png" />
 </Flex>

-### Workspace analytics

-In addition to the app viewers data, you can also see analytics data for all apps in your workspace in one central dashboard.
-This Workpsace analytics dashboard is accessible from the "**Analytics**" option on the dashboard header.